 The tools provided make setting up an online store easy while also offering a feature set that allows customizability, scalability, and functionality.
 Shopify is too difficult for 5% of the population and does not offer enough options for another 5% of the population.

 There are options that are easier to use Shopify – but they don’t offer the same level of features, There are also options that offer more features than Shopify – these options are much more difficult to use.

 Shopify occupies the space that attracts the most people.
 It offers full eCommerce functionality while making it simple.

 The type of person that would want to use Shopify can be summed up in one sentence: They want to learn how to start an eCommerce store to make money.

 There are three disqualifiers when it comes to people who would want to use Shopify, but they are rare.

-- Your blog came first and you need WordPress in your life.
+- ☑️ Blog came first and then WordPress.
 SEO is your bread and butter and eCommerce is a slight afterthought.

 If those don’t apply to you, then Shopify is 100% for you.
 The great thing is that they offer a free trial to check everything out.